ash0080/gun.doc.cn/CAP-Theorem.md

 GUN is AP with eventual consistency by default, but it is possible to upgrade into a CP system but it is not recommended.
 Instead, one should apply some form of "dependent causality" into the data itself at the application layer manually or as a module that wraps it for you.

 Again, we recommend you check out the [tech talk](http://gun.js.org/distributed/matters.html).
+After you have read it, check out the documentation on how it is implemented, [here](../Conflict-Resolution-with-Guns).